How to stay comfortable at the beach when you have your period

 You should always be wearing sunscreen, but there’s an added reason to lather up when you have your period.
-“Many women experience a lower pain threshold right before and during the early stages of their menstrual cycle,” dermatologist Dr. Whitney Bowe told HelloGiggles.
+“Many women experience a lower pain threshold right before and during the early stages of their menstrual cycle,” dermatologist Dr. Whitney Bowe tells HelloGiggles.
 “My patients feel more pain when their hormones are fluctuating.”
 So while you never want to be sunburnt, it might feel extra excruciating during your period.

-Dr. Bowe also noted that some antibiotics and herbal supplements may make you more sensitive to the sun.
+Dr. Bowe also notes that some antibiotics and herbal supplements may make you more sensitive to the sun.
 Since many women take medications for pain during their periods, just be aware and see if you should be extra attentive when it comes to reapplying sunscreen.

 Grab an umbrella.